benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-ef-overreach]: That, and being a bloody-minded reactionary who dislikes being told what to do and say by a centralised authority.
 The EF's claim that, "As of late 2021, core developers stopped using the terminology" is laughably untrue.

+### In defence of the English language

 <a id="british-english"></a>
 While we're here, another thing I won't be apologising for is using British English spelling, punctuation, and quaint idioms.
-It's a feature, not a bug.
+Consider it a feature rather than a bug.

 ### Acknowledgements

-Above all, I want to thank my employer, [Consensys](https://consensys.io/).
-Much of the writing has been done in my own time, but Consensys has been increasingly supportive of me working on this in the course of my day job.
+Above all, I want to thank my former employer, [Consensys](https://consensys.io/).
+Much of the writing has been done in my own time, but Consensys was wonderfully supportive of me working on this in the course of my day job.
 In particular, during Q2 2023, the company granted me three months of writing leave to work full-time on the book.
 They also allowed me to put a liberal licence on everything.
 All this is extremely cool of them, and I am deeply grateful.
 Consensys is a wonderful employer, a terrific force for good in the ecosystem, and an incredible place to work.

 So much of what I do involves writing about other people's work, and pretty much everything in this book is other people's work.
 I deeply value the openness and generosity of the Ethereum community.
 For me, this is one of its defining characteristics.
 Many people's contributions are cited throughout this book, and I am indebted to all of you.
 Being part of the Eth2 dev community has been the best experience of my life.

 Thank you to the many GitCoin grant supporters who donated in support of the original annotated specification and my regular What's New in Eth2 newsletter.
 And to generous crypto friends, anon and otherwise, for your kind gifts over the years.
 Your support has encouraged me hugely as I've wrestled with the minutiae of the spec.
 I bloody love this community.

-Shout-out to the EthStaker community: you rock!

-Finally, to circle back to Consensys: working daily with such brilliant, talented, generous, and knowledgeable people is a joy.
-The Protocols group, PegaSys, has been my home for the past five-plus years.
-It is where I helped establish the fabulous Protocols R&D team, and later kicked off the project that became Teku.
-Thank you for all your support and encouragement.
-I love working with all you wonderful people.

 # Part 1: Building <!-- /part1/ -->